mever-team/distill-and-select/README.md

 * All feature files are in HDF5 format

 ## Distillation
-We provide the code for training and evaluation of our student models
+We provide the code for training and evaluation of our student models.

 ### Student training